AndreiD/arweave-ipfs-bridge/README.md

-# :zap: AIB :zap: -> Arweave IPFS Bridge
+# :zap: AIB :zap: Arweave IPFS Bridge

 A bridge to connect IPFS to Arweave

+### Features:

+- only 3 GET requests
+- you easily split it into multiple services
+- load balance it, use multiple wallets not just one
+- easy to integrated with almost anything

 ### How to use it ?